-Remote cameras and corrals were deployed at 130 sites and were checked for pictures and hair collection 198 times during 2021 (Tables 6 and 7, Figure 5).
-Grizzly bears were detected by cameras at 38 sites.
-Genetic DNA results are not yet complete from collected hair at sites in 2021 and we will report 2021 genetic results in the 2022 report.
-Cameras detected females with cubs at 4 corral sites (all within and near Myrtle BMU) and multiple females with yearlings or two-year-olds among nine sites within Long-Smith, Blue-Grass, Kalispel-Granite, State Land, and Le Clerc BMUs.
-In addition, crews set up cameras at some rub sites and opportunistically along roadways and trails presumed to be on grizzly bear travel routes.
-This extended effort documented eight additional site detections of female grizzly bears with young (Blue-Grass and Long-Smith BMUs).
-Several other single individuals were photographed at trail camera sites.
-Hair samples were collected from signposts, bridges, and rub trees, as observed opportunistically by study personnel.
-Since 2013, interagency personnel have identified and installed 532 bear rub locations in the SE.
-During 2021, 450 rub sites were checked a total of 1,892 times.
+Remote cameras and corrals were deployed at 117 sites and checked for pictures and hair collection 179 times during 2022 (Tables 6 and 7, Figure 5).
+Grizzly bears were detected by cameras at 25 sites.
+Corral cameras detected females with young at 3 corral sites (all within and near Myrtle BMU).
+In addition, crews set up cameras at some rub sites and along open and closed roadways as well as trails.
+This extended effort documented ten additional site detections of female grizzly bears with young, including 3 unique females with cubs (Blue-Grass and Long-Smith BMUs).
+Several other single individuals were detected at trail camera sites.

+Hair samples were collected from signposts, bridges, and rub trees, as observed by study personnel.
+Since 2013, interagency personnel have identified and installed 547 bear rub locations in the SE.
+During 2022, 466 rub sites were checked a total of 1,599 times.

-In total from corral, rub, or opportune methods, 2,955 samples were collected in the SE in 2021 (34% corral, 63% rub, 3% opportune).
-All hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 921 samples collected were sent to Wildlife Genetics International for analysis.
-Lab analysis for 2021 samples has not yet been completed.
+Corral, rub, or opportune methods, resulted in 2,955 samples during 2022 (39% corral, 60% rub, 1% opportune).
+Hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 464 samples were sent to Wildlife Genetics International for analysis.
+Analysis of 2022 samples will be reported in 2023 report.

-In 2020, 111 rub sites (25% of checked) yielded grizzly bear hair.
-The rub effort alone identified 25 individual grizzly bears.
-Hair collection efforts via corral and rub sites genetically detected 32 individual grizzly bears within the U.S. in 2020.
-One additional bear was genetically detected from an opportunistic hair collection (i.e., collections along trails, at trap sites, on cattle fencing or tree staubs).
-Six of the 8 bears collared or captured for research monitoring in 2020 were also detected via rub, corral, or opportune DNA collections.
+In 2021, 140 rub sites (31% of checked) yielded grizzly bear hair.
+The rub effort alone identified 24 individual grizzly bears.
+Hair collection efforts via corral and rub sites genetically detected 33 individual grizzly bears within the U.S. in 2021.
+Two additional bears were genetically detected from opportunistic hair collections (i.e., collections along trails, at trap sites, on cattle fencing or tree staubs).
+Seven of the 12 bears collared or captured for research monitoring in 2021 were also detected via rub, corral, or opportune DNA collections.

-In total, all combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (17 female, 21 male, 6 unknown [all cubs]) alive and within the U.S. portion of the SE grizzly bear population at some point during 2020.
-Two of these bears were known dead at the end of 2020 (yearling female, human-caused, vehicle strike; subadult male, human-caused, found dead with snare around neck).
-We were able to assign sex-age class to 42 individuals detected.
-Pre-census sex-age class distribution consisted of 26% adult females, 24% adult males, 24% subadults, and 26% dependents in 2020.
-New genotypes from individuals detected in 2020 were added to the grizzly bear genetic database from the South Selkirk Mountains that now contains 198 individuals, 1983-2020.
+All combined efforts (hair collection, photos, captures, mortalities) identified a minimum 49 individual grizzly bears (16 female, 27 male, 6 unknown [3 cubs, 3 yearlings]) alive and within the U.S. portion of the SE grizzly bear population at some point during 2021.
+There were no known mortalities in the U.S. Selkirks in 2021.
+We were able to assign sex-age class to all 49 individuals detected, but distributions may be skewed given our reliance on rub sampling methods.
+Pre-census sex-age class distribution consisted of 20% adult females, 35% adult males, 13% subadults, and 33% dependents in 2021.
+New genotypes from individuals detected in 2021 were added to the grizzly bear genetic database from the South Selkirk Mountains that now contains 273 individuals, 1983-2021.